gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 the painter's sign.
 It is bad luck to put one's name on someone else's image, so portraitists mark their work after this fashion.
 Now, you notice the way the subject's hands are clasped in front of his chest?
-In a formal portrait such as this---"
+In a formal portrait such as this—"

 The bosun cleared his throat noisily.
 "Sorry, bookster, but you'd best save the lesson for some other time.
 Wouldn't want to keep the